CogComp/illinois-sl-examples/README.md

 sh scripts/testAllSolvers.sh
 ```

-We illustrate illinois-sl's interface for 3 popular learning
+We illustrate how to use illinois-sl's interface for 3 popular
-applications -- cost-sensitive multi-class classification, reranking,
+learning applications -- cost-sensitive multi-class classification,
-and sequential tagging.
+reranking, and sequential tagging.
+The following scripts are provided
+to run these examples from the command line.

 - scripts/run_tutorial.sh
 - scripts/run_sequence.sh